The Lovely Bones by Alice Sebold A Critical Response

 The Lovely Bones is an enjoyable book that is easy to read with a few lagging spots as well as a few far-fetched areas.
 However, it is a likeable, imaginative and touching story.
 It reminded me of the movie Ghost which was at times far-fetched, but somehow gave hope that despite a horrific death, one might find comfort in the afterlife and even be able to come back, if only briefly just once more.

 The book was hard to put down, and I would recommend it to someone who would like to read a touching story that would not take very long to read.
-Although Alice Sebold conveyed the emotions in this story in a way that would only come from a woman’s heart ( a woman who had suffered rape herself in her lifetime), I would not consider it a “chick” book.
+Although Alice Sebold conveyed the emotions in this story in a way that would only come from a woman’s heart, I would not consider it a “chick” book.
 I would say it can be enjoyed by men, too.

 Sebold, Alice.
 The Lovely Bones.
 Little, Brown and Company (2002); 197